 You shouldn’t ignore hunger pangs but satiate them instead with small nourishing meals or healthy snacks.

-Do Some Gentle Exercise
+6. Do Some Gentle Exercises To Squash Cravings

 Who knew exercise could help with cravings?
 Going for a run, taking a stroll through the park, practicing yoga, going for a swim, whatever your favorite way to exercise is, movement can help with cravings in many ways.

 Not only does exercise boost your mood, which if you’re feeling stressed or bored can lead to bad eating habits, but it also helps you feel good about your ever-changing pregnancy body while distracting yourself from those tempting cravings.
-There has even been some research to suggest that running could be connected to a reduction in cravings.
+There has even been some research to suggest that running could be connected to a reduction in cravings

 Of course, one of the more obvious parts of exercising is to keep fit.
 Keeping your weight at a healthy level will influence the baby’s growth while helping you prepare for labor.
 Sometimes pregnancy can have stressful moments, which isn’t good for you or the baby, and exercise has the ability to reduce stress.

-Give Into the Cravings Sometimes
+7. Give Into the Cravings, But Only Sometimes

 Stopping yourself from eating can be just as harmful as eating too much.
 The feeling of guilt won’t make your mind or body feel good, so if you want a scoop of ice cream, eat that ice cream.
 Eating in moderation just means eating one scoop, rather than the whole tub.